yakconsulting/spidersoftdev.github.io/content/posts/2022-01-31-caddy-ssl-error.md

 - caddy

 ---
 Recently I had a problem with my [Caddy server](https://caddyserver.com/).
-I wasn't aware that it's related with Caddy - initial thought was that something went wrong with the SSL certificate.
+I wasn't aware that it's related to Caddy - the initial thought was that something went wrong with the SSL certificate.
 But I was wrong.
-Message was pretty "platonic"
+The message was pretty "platonic"

 `Error code: SEC_ERROR_REVOKED_CERTIFICATE`

 <!--more-->

-The issue was with the certificate, which wasn't renewed.
+The issue was with the certificate, which didn't renew.
 I had to do a lot of research to find out what was wrong.
 I had not typical configuration:

 ```
 {